rocicorp/replicache-quickstarts/README.md

 # replicache-examples

 This repository contains demos and sample code for [Replicache](https://replicache.dev/).
 There are multiple option to run various frontend framework with a common express server backend.
 The backend utilizes the [replicache-express](https://github.com/rocicorp/replicache-express) library which implements the `push`, `pull`, `poke`, `createSpace`, and `spaceExists` handlers required for Replicache sync protocol.
-The intention for this library is to help developers easily experiment with various frontend frameworks integrated with Replicache.
+This library intends to help developers easily experiment with various frontend frameworks integrated with Replicache.

 ## 1. Setup

-### Get your Replicache License Key
+#### Get your Replicache License Key

 ```bash
 $ npx replicache get-license
 ```

-### Set your `VITE_REPLICACHE_LICENSE_KEY` environment variable
+#### Set your `VITE_REPLICACHE_LICENSE_KEY` environment variable

 ```bash
 $ export VITE_REPLICACHE_LICENSE_KEY="<your license key>"
 ```

-### Install and Build
+#### Install and Build

 ```bash
 $ npm install; npm run build;